KabirBatra/APCS-Final-Project/InsertCoolName/doc/README - Return of the toilet paper insurrection.txt

 Rule #1: No cheating
 Rule #2: Utilize your current tool to make the enemies not living Rule #3: Try to get to the checkout line
-Rule #4: You can’t win…… There are too many people who want that toilet paper.
+Rule #4: You can’t win…… There are too many slimes who want that toilet paper.

 Who would want to use your program?